Dr. Karen Taylor

 Regular morning and afternoon practice periods are scheduled in reserved rooms equipped with grand pianos.
 Experienced teachers and practice coaches are available to help students work productively and progress rapidly.

-Fundamentals, intermediate theory, or advanced analysis as determined by placement.
+Fundamentals and aural skills, intermediate written theory, or advanced analysis (harmony and form) as determined by placement.

 Repertoire to Prepare

 Students admitted to the Academy should bring at least three pieces for study: one thoroughly perfected, one in the refining stage, and one that is new or "rough."

 Feldenkrais Classes (optional)